PentyYang/DataAnalysist/README.md

 # DataAnalysist
-This repository contains the project I have done in the Udacity Data Analylist Nanodegree Courses.
+This repository contains the projects I have done in the Udacity Data Analylist Nanodegree Courses.